smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 :blue_book: https://drive.google.com/open?id=17dzpEZ9_FSD0BmHeJ5cdcfGi-K4lwrqW

 ## Mini Challenge: Build a Story to Present
-Now that you have learnt the fundamentals and ways to create an interactive dashboard, it’s  time to piece together what you have learnt so far by building a story using the Superstore sample data built in Tableau Desktop as shown in the image below.
+Now that you have learnt the fundamentals and ways to create an interactive dashboard, it’s  time to piece together what you have learnt so far by building a story using the built in Superstore sample data in Tableau Desktop as shown in the image below.

 ![Alt Text](https://image.ibb.co/mzZ8dR/superstore.jpg)